 ESOMAR events are an excellent way to learn from international experts, explore the latest evolution of tools and techniques, participate in interactive sessions and network with business leaders from all around the world.

 The ESOMAR Research Effectiveness Award showcases the industry’s best in demonstrating the tangible impact of market research.
 The need for research to be relevant and contribute to the decision making process is paramount to the further growth of the industry.
-This global competition, rewards clients * of research, in any market and any field, who can prove the payback of their research investment (ROI).
+This global competition, rewards clients () of research, in any market and any field, who can prove the payback of their research investment (ROI).
+This award places particular emphasis on how research affects commercial performance in a measurable way.

 The project cannot be presented at the ESOMAR Congress in the year that it is being submitted for the award.